waldronmatt/groundwork/docs/repo/SETUP.md

 ## Kodiak

 Follow the directions [here](https://kodiakhq.com/docs/quickstart) to set up Kodiak.
+Make sure to [configure GitHub branch protection](https://help.github.com/en/articles/configuring-protected-branches).
+Setup [required status checks](https://docs.github.com/en/github/administering-a-repository/enabling-required-status-checks) to prevent failing PRs from being merged.

 Create a `wip` PR label.
 When you set the `wip` label on a PR, Kodiak will not merge it.